cydrobolt/polr/docs/user-guide/installation.md

 ### Apache

-To run Polr on Apache, you will need to add a virtual host to your `httpd-vhosts.conf` like so:
+To run Polr on Apache, you will need to create a new Apache configuration file in your operating system's Apache configuration folder (e.g `/etc/apache2/sites-enabled` or `/etc/httpd/sites-enabled`) or add a virtual host to your `httpd-vhosts.conf` file like so:

-Replace `example.com` with your server's external address.
+Replace `example.com` with your server's external address and restart Apache when done.

 ```apache
 <VirtualHost *:80>